bfahrenfort/quartz/content/Atomic/gen-ai.md

 "Deep document understanding" is the name of a tool to classify regions of a file.
 It's a misnomer, this is not in and of itself an 'understanding' any more than drawing circles around your tax return boxes would be.

 "Large reasoning models" (LRMs) are LLMs that use "repeated sampling" to generate multiple responses to one query.
 They then use a reinforcement learner to decide which of these responses is more...responsive.
 Then, they generate a slew of steps which could be used to reach that response, and a learner picks which procedure looks the most correct.
 This isn't reasoning.
+And formally, we now have [verification](https://arxiv.org/abs/2508.01191v2) that these models are unable to apply the supposed reasoning patterns the model has "learned" to questions outside their training domain, that steps in the output do not correlate to the final answer, and that the presence of steps in the output does not change the final answer.
 ## Further Reading
 - Read about [[Essays/normative-ai|why]] copyright law should be enforced against AI in its dedicated essay.
 - If you're *really* interested in the math behind an LLM (like I am, haha), [here's a great introduction to the plumbing of a transformer model](https://santhoshkolloju.github.io/transformers/).
 	- And mathematically, it's a bad architecture for incremental performance in its use case because it is incapable of correlating text understanding.
 [Token Embeddings Violate the Manifold Hypothesis](https://arxiv.org/abs/2504.01002)
 - [Pivot to AI](https://pivot-to-ai.com/) is a hilariously snarky newsletter (and RSS feed!) that lampoons AI and particularly AI hype for what it is.
+- [The AI Con](https://thecon.ai/) is a well-researched book covering the AI hype cycle, how it came to be, the ideas it is premised on, and why it will fail.
 - Read about the problems that generative AI is causing at the [Distributed AI Research Institute](https://www.dair-institute.org/).
+DAIR members also contributed to The AI Con above.
 - These findings are discussed elsewhere in the AI pages, but [USCO Guidance Part 1](https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-1-Digital-Replicas-Report.pdf) and [USCO Guidance Part 2](https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-2-Copyrightability-Report.pdf) are generally good resources.
 My reservations which I question about the documents themselves are in [[Misc/usco-guidance|USCO Guidance]].

 Okay, so ChatGPT lies, right?
 Well if we invert GenAI, it would make a /gen AI lmao